LitoMore/computer-science-notes/the-rust-programming-language/README.md

 #### Anatomy of a Rust Program

-1. Fisrt, Rust style is to indent with four spaces, not a tab.
+1. Fisrt, Rust style is to indent with four spaces, not a tab
 2. Second, `println!` calls a Rust macro.
-Using a `!` means that you're calling a macro instead of a normal function.
+Using a `!` means that you're calling a macro instead of a normal function
-3. Third, we pass this string as an argument to `println!`.
+3. Third, we pass this string as an argument to `println!`
-4. Fourth, we end the line with a semicolon (`;`).
+4. Fourth, we end the line with a semicolon (`;`)

 #### Compiling and Running Are Separate Steps

 When using Windows, a file containing debugging information with the *.pdb* extension.

 Rust is an *ahead-of-time compiled* language.

 ### Hello Cargo!

 Cargo comes installed with Rust if you used the official installers discussed in the "Installation" section.

 #### Creating a Project with Cargo

 It has also initialized a new Git respository along with a *.gitignore* file.
 (Git files will not be generated if they are already in a Git repository.)

 Cargo expects your source file to live inside the *src* directory.
 The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.

 #### Building and Running a Cargo Project

 *Cargo.lock* keeps track of the exact versions of dependencies in your project.

 We can also use `cargo run` to compile the code and then run the resulting executable all in one command.

 Cargo figured out that the files hadn't changed, so it just ran the binary.

 Cargo also provides a command called `cargo check`.
 This command quickly checks your code to make sure it compiles but doesn't produce an executable.

 - We can build a project using `cargo build` or `cargo check`
 - We can build and run a project in one step using `cargo run`
 - Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory

 #### Building for Release